-Confirm ballot counter is "turned on" & a power outlet is near.
-No one, except for a voter casting his or her ballot or an election judge, is allowed within six feet of the ballot box.
-It is good practice to put tape on the floor to mark the six-foot boundary.
+Confirm ballot counter is "turned on" and a power outlet is nearby.
+Confirm program stick/card storage compartments are locked.
+No one, except for a voter casting their ballot or an election judge, is allowed within six feet of the ballot box.
+It is good practice to put tape on the floor to mark the six-foot bound-ary.
 Place "I voted" stickers at station.